Who Is Jeff Bezos?

 The initial success of the company was meteoric.
 With no press promotion, Amazon.com sold books across the United States and in 45 foreign countries within 30 days.
 In two months, sales reached $20,000 a week, growing faster than Bezos and his start-up team had envisioned.

-Amazon.com went public in 1997 and many market analysts questioned whether the company could hold its own when traditional retailers launched their own e-commerce sites.
+Amazon.com went public in 1997, leading many market analysts to question whether the company could hold its own when traditional retailers launched their own e-commerce sites.
 Two years later, the start-up not only kept up, but also outpaced competitors, becoming an e-commerce leader.